Who Is Madonna?

 As always, Madonna mixed her drive for success with her penchant for scandalous behavior.
-It started with her controversial 1985 performance of her hit single "Like a Virgin" on the MTV music awards, which involved writhing around suggestively onstage in a wedding dress.
+It started with her controversial 1985 performance of her hit single "Like a Virgin" on the MTV Video Music Awards, which involved writhing around suggestively onstage in a wedding dress.
 Then came her marriage to Penn, which was marred by reports of domestic violence and his assault of a photographer — behavior that landed him a month's jail time and eventually led to the couple's very public divorce.

 'Like a Prayer' Music Video

-This was followed by the debut of Madonna's 1989 "Like a Prayer" video, which was to be aired on MTV as part of a lucrative Pepsi endorsement.
+In 1989, Madonna's "Like a Prayer" video aired on MTV as part of a lucrative Pepsi endorsement.
 The video featured interracial relationship themes, burning crosses and a blending of sexual innuendo and religious ideologies.
 As a result of the video, Pope John Paul II urged fans not to attend her concerts in Italy, and Pepsi pulled their endorsement of the star.

 'Truth or Dare' Documentary

-The album Erotica (1992) was unveiled at the same time, and proved equally successful: By the end of 1993, it had reached double-platinum status.
-Bedtime Stories came forth in 1994, with groovy lead single "Secret" and the beautifully melancholic "Take a Bow."
+The album Erotica (1992) was unveiled at the same time and proved equally successful.
+By the end of 1993, the album had reached double-platinum status.
+Bedtime Stories came next in 1994, with its groovy lead single "Secret" and the beautifully melancholic "Take a Bow."

 Then came Music (2000), another successful electronic project, this time with more overt, unpredictable dance leanings and the bulk of production handled by French whiz Mirwais.
-And she continued her work with Orbit, as seen on a couple of Music tracks and the Grammy-winning homage to 1960s-psychedelia, "Beautiful Stranger," part of the soundtrack for Austin Powers: The Spy Who Shagged Me.
+She also continued her work with Orbit, as seen on a couple of Music tracks and the Grammy-winning homage to 1960s-psychedelia, "Beautiful Stranger," part of the soundtrack for the movie Austin Powers: The Spy Who Shagged Me.

-She then made the move from the big screen to the London West End stage in the play Up for Grabs (2002), and wrote her first children's book, The English Roses, which was published in 2003, the same year as the release of her album American Life.
-Madonna was inducted into the inaugural UK Music Hall of Fame in 2004, and her next album Confessions on a Dancefloor came out the following year.
-Around this time Madonna became the artist with the most gold certified singles in the U.S., beating The Beatles' longstanding record.
+The pop star then made the move from the big screen to the London West End stage in the play Up for Grabs (2002) and wrote her first children's book, The English Roses, which was published in 2003, the same year as the release of her album American Life.
+Madonna was inducted into the inaugural U.K. Music Hall of Fame in 2004, and her next album Confessions on a Dancefloor came out the following year.
+Around this time Madonna became the artist with the most gold-certified singles in the United States, beating The Beatles' longstanding record.

-Her professional life continued to boom: In January 2008 she was named the world's wealthiest female musician by Forbes magazine, with estimated earnings of more than $72 million in the last year alone.
-Madonna earned much of this income from her H&M clothing line; a deal with NBC to air concert footage; and her Confessions tour — the highest-grossing tour for a female artist to date.
+Her professional life continued to boom: In January 2008, she was named the world's wealthiest female musician by Forbes magazine.
+Madonna earned much of this income from her H&M clothing line, a deal with NBC to air concert footage and her Confessions tour — the highest-grossing tour for a female artist to date.
 She also continued to sing, act and manage a number of business interests, splitting her time between the United Kingdom and the United States.

-In 2009, she released a fourth greatest hits album, Celebration, which became Madonna's eleventh No. 1 album in the U.K. With the release of the record, Madonna tied with Elvis Presley as the solo act with most No. 1 albums in the U.K.
+In 2009, she released a fourth greatest hits album, Celebration, which became Madonna's eleventh No. 1 album in the United Kingdom.
+With the release of the record, Madonna tied Elvis Presley as the solo act with most No. 1 albums in the United Kingdom.

 'W.E.'
 Film, Super Bowl XLVI

 Madonna received another lukewarm reception when it was announced she would be performing at Super Bowl XLVI in February 2012.
-In advance of the show, many football fans complained about her selection as part of the halftime entertainment.
+Ahead of the show, many football fans complained about her selection as part of the halftime entertainment.
 She put on an impressive show, however, which featured her latest single "Give Me All Your Luvin'."
-And this time around, it wasn't Madonna who created waves during the show.
+This time around, it wasn't Madonna who created waves during the show.
 Her musical guest, M.I.A., provoked an outcry when she used an obscene hand gesture in her live performance.

 Tumultuous Road to 'Rebel Heart'

 Through 2014, Madonna was reportedly at work on her next album, said to be collaborating with producers like Avicii and Diplo as seen via Instagram.
 In December of that year, however, more than a dozen songs planned for her 2015 album Rebel Heart were leaked online.
-(An Israeli singer was later arrested and indicted for the thefts.)
+An Israeli singer was later arrested and indicted for the thefts related to the leak.

-That month, Madonna also performed lead single "Living for Love" live at the 57th annual Grammy with a bull and matador theme.
-More than two weeks later she performed the song at the Brit Awards, but fell down a short flight of stairs due to a wardrobe mishap, with the singer later reporting that she'd suffered whiplash.
+That month, Madonna also performed lead single "Living for Love" live at the 57th Annual Grammy Awards with a bull and matador theme.
+More than two weeks later, she performed the song at the Brit Awards, but fell down a short flight of stairs due to a wardrobe mishap, with the singer later reporting that she had suffered from whiplash.